CanDIG/CanDIGv2/docs/install-candig.md

 # CanDIGv2 Install Guide

----

 These instructions work for server deployments or local linux deployments.
-For local OSX using M1 architecture, there are [modification instructions](#modifications-for-apple-silicon-m1) instructions at the bottom of this file.
+For local OSX using M1 architecture, there are modification instructions in the [install-os-dependencies](#install-os-dependencies) section.
 For WSL you can follow the linux instructions and follow WSL instructions for firewall file at [update firewall](#update-firewall).

-Before beginning, you should set up your environment variables as described in the [README](../README.md).

 Docker Engine (also known as Docker CE) is recommended over Docker Desktop for linux installations.